 Piano tuning is not something that is easy to teach, you either have an ear for it or you don't.
 You may consider yourself to be a patient person... until you start to study the art of piano tuning!
 Jeffrey is open to admit that he was largely self taught in piano tuning.
 He was given a very tired straight strung upright piano which was taken to his home and practice began... in piano tuning that is!

-Within 6 months of working in the piano trade Jeffrey had taught himself to tune, but not without help and assistance from the older tuning staff at the local shop where for whom he was working.
+Within 6 months of working in the piano trade Jeffrey had taught himself to tune, but not without help and assistance from the older tuning staff at the local shop where he was training.
 Being able to drive and to tune was music to the ears of the company and within no time at all Jeffrey was sent out tuning in the Oxfordshire schools in a Bedford HA van.
-Being able to tune a piano to a satisfactory standard was high on the scorecard for the young Jeff but more importantly he remembers was becoming a 'Kempster pilot'.
+Being able to tune a piano to a satisfactory standard was high on the scorecard for the young Jeff but more importantly he remembers becoming a 'Kempster pilot'.
 For those wishing to know more of this and his exploits will have to wait until there is time to write about it.

-Towards the end of Jeffrey's 5 year apprentice he was unceremoniously dismissed, again details are withheld but it was just the springboard he needed and in October 1978 Shackell Pianos was born.
+Towards the end of Jeffrey's 5 year apprenticeship he was unceremoniously dismissed, again details are withheld but it was just the springboard he needed and in October 1978 Shackell Pianos was born.
 Piano tunings were £6.00 and petrol was 30p a gallon, what more could you ask for?
 Having gained the basic knowledge in overhauling and restoring pianos Jeffrey set about earning a reputation for careful work with the 3 big makes - Steinway, Bechstein and Bluthner.
 One of each had been restored before the formation of Shackell Pianos and it was the Steinway Piano that gave the most problems and the most interest.

 By this time Jeffrey had started to attend classical piano recitals in the Sheldonian Theatre in Oxford, this was all part of gathering information.
-How does that piano stand in tune for the whole concert was the burning question.
+'How does that piano stand in tune for the whole concert?' was the burning question.
 While everyone else was leaving at the end of the concert Jeffrey stayed behind, often in hiding somewhere in the hall in an attempt to witness the piano being moved.
-The whole episode of the moving was absorbed including watching the piano go into the van and setting off down the road on it journey home.
+The whole episode of the moving was absorbed including watching the piano go into the van and setting off down the road on its journey home.
 "One day I will have one of those pianos" was the muttering under his breath.

 Jeffrey is again open to admit his big break in gaining further knowledge on restoring Steinway Pianos came in a chance meeting with Tony Field and Peter Salisbury.
 Both of these well known piano technicians had recently left Steinway & Sons after a decade of employment and training with them.
 Both of these first class technicians were keen to start their own business and Jeffrey was fortunate to have a workshop and rather too much work at the time.
-A friendship and business agreement was struck with Tony and information and knowledge was soaked up like blotting paper.
+A friendship and business agreement was struck with Tony and information and knowledge was soaked up like ink on blotting paper.
 Steinway pianos by the dozen were overhauled at that time in the mid to late 1980's by a team comprising of Jeffrey, his brother James who had been working with Jeffrey concentrating on casework restoration, soundboard and plate refinishing, Tony and Jeffrey's long standing business partner and close personal friend, Paul Mildren.

 In 1982 Jeffrey did get that Steinway hire piano he had promised himself, a 1920's model B. It was first moved in a horse box towed by a very thirsty 3.5 litre Rover.
 Often was the case that the rising fuel costs outstripped the revenue of the hiring.
-Gradually things got better, more important concert hires were offered and it soon became apparent that a better piano was needed.
-In 1984 it was then that Jeffrey and his wife made their way to Steinway Hall in London to make the dream come true of purchasing a new Steinway model B grand.
+Gradually things got better, more important concert hires were offered and it soon became apparent that a better piano was required.
+In 1984 Jeffrey and his wife made their way to Steinway Hall in London to make the dream come true of purchasing a new Steinway model B grand.
 Like all of Jeffrey's purchases, it was made when there was enough money in the bank, but only just.
 In 1985 a used model D grand was purchased and Jeffrey and his team moved into the big world of concert grand moving.
-At first a team of no less than 5 were on hand to move it, after learning a trick or two about the art of moving a 9ft - half a tonne this was reduced to three and now having mastered the job after 25 years it is often 2 men or 1 man and the klavier roller machine!
+At first a team of no less than 5 were on hand to move it, after learning a trick or two about the art of moving a 9ft - half a tonne piano this was reduced to three and later having mastered the job after 25 years it was often 2 men or 1 man and the klavier roller machine!

-Jeffrey's work on the concert stage preparing pianos for concerts has grown from nervous beginnings as a young man with very little knowledge to an 'older' man with some years under his belt.
-In 1982 Jeffrey started as the technician at the Cheltenham Town Hall and in the years to 1992 when he gave the job up has tuned for many of the world's greatest pianists.
+Jeffrey's work on the concert stage preparing pianos for concerts had grown from nervous beginnings as a young man with very little knowledge to an 'older' man with some years under his belt.
+In 1982 Jeffrey started as the technician at Cheltenham Town Hall and in the years to 1992 when he gave the job up had tuned for many of the world's greatest pianists.
 This was a time of more experience with every concert, learning what to say, what not to say, when to make certain adjustments and simply when to keep out of the way!